CaliforniaHerps.com

 Secretive but not uncommon.

-Terrestrial, remaining underground in the daytime, surfacing at night or during heavy rains.
+Terrestrial, often remaining underground in the daytime, surfacing at night or during heavy rains.

 Sometimes seen on roads at night, often discovered beneath surface debris, especially rocks.